Bartlesville Radio » News » Bartlesville Woman Charged With Theft in Ramona

 It is alleged Tasha Gray entered the front door and took several items, including a laptop worth $1,200.
 An affidavit states the victim has evidence of Gray committing the alleged crime and placing the bag in her vehicle.

 A neighbor observed Gray pull up in her vehicle, enter the residence and leave with a bag full of items.
-Once deputies located Gray, she stated she entered the residence, but shouldn't have on her own free will.
+Once deputies located Gray, she admitted to allegedly entering the residence.

 Gray faces a $10,000 bond on the condition she have no contact with the alleged victim and is due back in court on Friday, September 5.